mshaheerjunaid/Quantum-Cloud-Guard/Sentinel-Gate-QCG/GUIDE.md

 that the visitor is using a *company-issued device* (a digital ID card).
 Only clean, allowed traffic gets through to the KMS behind it.

-**In detail.** Sentinel Gate is a multi-layer reverse-proxy / protection gateway.
-It combines kernel-level filtering (nftables for L3/L4: SYN limits, blocklists) with an application pipeline (L5–L7 in FastAPI + Redis): IP reputation, identity limits, circuit breaking, proof-of-work challenges, anomaly scoring, an atomic token-bucket rate limiter (escalating bans), and **mutual-TLS device authorization**.
+**In detail.** Sentinel Gate is a multi-layer protection gateway.
+It can run standalone as a reverse proxy, or embedded directly inside the key service as in-process middleware, which is how QCG deploys it.
+It combines kernel-level filtering (nftables for L3/L4: SYN limits, blocklists) with an application pipeline (L5 to L7 in FastAPI and Redis): IP reputation, identity limits, circuit breaking, proof-of-work challenges, anomaly scoring, an atomic token-bucket rate limiter (escalating bans), and **mutual-TLS device authorization**.
 It sets strict security headers and resolves the real client IP safely behind trusted proxies.